-Figure 4: Hydraulic aperture a{FTA} (obtained by the flow-through apparatus) as a function of effective pressure during unloading.
+Figure 4: Hydraulic aperture a{FTA} as a function of effective pressure during unloading.
 Each point is a steady-state permeability measurement at the respective effective pressure.
-The fitted curves (red lines) represent the hydraulic aperture of each fractured sample at zero effective pressure (red diamonds).
+The fitted curves (red lines) yield the sample dependent hydraulic aperture at zero effective pressure (red diamonds).

 Figure 5 shows the hydraulic apertures a{TP} determined with the TP, where the results show higher variability for the samples with larger apertures (FOF1, FF2, and FF4) in contrast to the samples with smaller apertures (FF3 and FOF4).
 Since the nozzle of the TP is smaller in size than the cross-sectional area of the present core samples, the individually measured hydraulic aperture values do not necessarily represent the hydraulic aperture of the entire sample.
-On the other hand, due to the roughness of the fracture profile, airflow from the fracture to the nozzle might be largely asymmetric, particularly close to the fracture edge.
-This is possibly the reason for large variations in case of larger fractures.
-Therefore, the range of the hydraulic aperture values of each sample can serve as an indicator for the variability of the hydraulic aperture along the fracture width.
+However, the range of the hydraulic aperture values of each sample can serve as an indicator for the variability of hydraulic aperture along the fracture width.
 Samples FF3 and FOF4 only show insignificant variations resulting from the matched and smooth surfaces, respectively, indicating a rather constant aperture across the samples.
-Previously, Filomena et al. (2014) demonstrated a sample size effect for permeability measurements using the TP device on 1-inch core samples (i.e., porous media without fractures).
-As core sample permeabilities were about 37% larger than permeabilities measured on corresponding block samples, they concluded that the discrepancy is mainly due to the effect of shorter flow trajectories in core samples.
-However, this is not the case for our fractured samples.
-Firstly, it is impossible to perform fracture permeability measurements at the core sample scale without any constraints.
-Therefore, all samples were jacketed with a heat-shrink tubing to maintain the fracture patterns.
-Secondly, when performing TP measurements on fractured core samples, the samples' jacket limits the leakage of the flow from the fracture edges.
-Thus, the obtained results are in good agreement with the hydraulic apertures determined by the flow-through experiments (Section 3.2).
-For measuring larger fracture profiles in block samples (e.g., Hale et al., 2019) or outcrops, this would not be an issue since the flow trajectories are sufficiently long.

-Figure 5: Hydraulic fracture aperture of each sample measured with the transient-airflow permeameter (TP), including a total of 20 values for each sample taken at the top and bottom end faces (see Fig. 1).
+Figure 5: Hydraulic aperture of each sample measured with the transient-airflow permeameter (TP), including a total of 20 values for each sample taken at the top and bottom end faces (Fig. 1).
 The solid line and the open triangle in the box indicate the median and mean of each dataset, respectively.